PostgreSQL Interview Questions: Top 30 With Answers (2026)

 - Audited by deploy success rates and recovery drills.

-- Request privilege audits and role hierarchy walkthroughs.
+- Prepare to walk through privilege audits and role hierarchy design.

 1. Roles, privileges, and least privilege